XI4684-AdithyaShankaran/application-signals-demo/.amazonq/rules/70-docker.md

 # Containerization
 - Base: temurin:17-jre or distroless; run as non-root.
-- Minimal layers; clean build caches; only required files in image.
+- Minimal layers; no build caches or secrets in image.
-- HEALTHCHECK hits /actuator/health; correct EXPOSE/port docs.
+- HEALTHCHECK → /actuator/health; correct EXPOSE.
-- Pass config via env/ConfigMap/Secret; no files baked with secrets.